-- 1.1 Teachers, instructors, professors, and staff members in non-profit educational institutions may communicate and reproduce, in paper or electronic form, short excerpts from a copyright-protected work for the purposes of research, private study, criticism, review, news reporting, education, satire, and parody. - 1.2 Copying or communicating short excerpts from a copyright-protected work under these Fair Dealing Guidelines for news reporting, criticism, or review should mention the source and if given in the source, the name of the author or creator of the work. - 1.3 A single copy of a short excerpt from a copyright-protected work may be provided or communicated to each student enrolled in a class or course - a) as a class handout; - b) as a posting to a learning or course management system that is password protected or otherwise restricted to students of a school or postsecondary educational institution; - c) as part of a course pack.
+- 1.1 Teachers, instructors, professors, and staff members in non-profit educational institutions may communicate and reproduce, in paper or electronic form, short excerpts from a copyright-protected work for the purposes of research, private study, criticism, review, news reporting, education, satire, and parody. - 1.2 Copying or communicating short excerpts from a copyright-protected work under these Fair Dealing Guidelines for news reporting, criticism, or review should mention the source and if given in the source, the name of the author or creator of the work. - 1.3 A single copy of a short excerpt from a copyright-protected work may be provided or communicated to each student enrolled in a class or course: - 1.3.1 as a class handout; - 1.3.2 as a posting to a learning or course management system that is password protected or otherwise restricted to students of a school or postsecondary educational institution: - 1.3.3 as part of a course pack.